relativitydev/relativity-trace-documentation/docs/administrator_guide/enrichment/dynamic_searching.md

 # Dynamic Searching
 {: .no_toc }

-Dynamic Searching is a feature, which allows user to perform search for different objects that Trace Terms.
+Dynamic Searching is a feature, which allows user to perform search for different objects than Trace Terms.

 1. TOC
 {:toc}